semgrep/semgrep-docs/docs/faq.md

 ### Do you have a visualization UI?

-Semgrep Team users can create custom dashboards and visualizations.
+Semgrep Cloud Platform users can create custom dashboards and visualizations.
 Semgrep also supports posting results through [webhooks](https://semgrep.dev/docs/semgrep-cloud-platform/webhooks) to any JSON endpoint, so you can easily integrate it with your favorite visualization tool.

 <MoreHelp />